amroczeK/hs2-thrift/README.md

 # Hive Server 2 Thrift
-Hive Server 2 client using Apache Thrift RPC able to query Impala for Javascript.
+Hive Server 2 client using Apache Thrift RPC able to query Impala written in Javascript.

+NOTE: There is currently very limited functionality, it will only query the DB and return a result.
+More functionality will be added later if required for my project.

 ## Getting Started
 ---